NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 |10x Storage Depots               |    | Is able to be opened | Nothing |
 |3x Vessel Rejuvenation Batterys  |    | 90s long repair cloud spawns, which could repair your ship completely in 1s. | Nothing |

 **The Archive mechanism:** The timer begins once the Central Archive Cerebrum has been activated.
 The first shock wave arrives after 90s.
 After that, the longer you stay, the more often the shock waves come.
 Every wave lasts 5s.
 Except the first shock wave would be indicated in the local channel, when the other shock waves arrive is not certain (the first few shock waves: 20-40s).
 Multi shock waves (max 3) may arrive at the same time.
 The first three times are very likely made of only one shock wave.
 One colossal wave (DPS: 3x shock waves) would arrive after the Central Archive Cerebrum has been activated for 6m30s.
-A shock wave has 2400 DPS (600 per type), in total, 12000 damage for 5s.
+A shock wave has 2400 DPS (600 per type), in total, 12000 damage for 5s. <br>
 The Depots appear slowly after the Cerebrum has been activated.
 After 30s, all nine cans would appear.
 One Vessel Rejuvenation Battery (3 in total) would appear once the Cerebrum has been activated.
 The second one appears after about 2m20s and the third one about after 4m30s.
 90s long invincibility would be provided once the Battery has been hacked successfully, but only in 5000m range. **At present, the information shows that only the Vessel Rejuvenation Battery in Area ① would work.**

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.5.6-1.png ':size=WIDTHxHEIGHT')

 Locations of the Depots: There is one Battery (blue circles) every three Depots (red circles).
 The last Depot left is far away and in the cloud.
-A Depot could be replaced by a Sentry Tower or an empty Depot.
+A Depot could be replaced by a Sentry Tower or an empty Depot. <br>
-Danger in three areas:
+Danger in three areas: <br>
 Area ①: There is no danger in Area ①.
-Approaching any Depot is safe.
+Approaching any Depot is safe. <br>
 Area ②: The Depot outboard and the Battery are safe.
-Those two Depots inside are close to the debris.
+Those two Depots inside are close to the debris. <br>
 Area ③: The Depot outboard is safe.
-The Battery and the other two Depots inside are close to the debris.
+The Battery and the other two Depots inside are close to the debris. <br>
 The Depot far away (not in any area) is in 500m from the debris entity.

 **Guide for The Archive:**